olehyev138/diverst-devv/docs/devops/environment-initialization.md

 The first step in initializing a new environment is setting up a _environment account_ for the infrastructure to live in.

 This process currently has to be done manually through the AWS web console.
-Your user requires the _AWSServiceCatalogueEndUserAccess_ permission set.

 - Log into AWS through SSO & access the _AWSServiceCatalogueEndUserAccess_ role/permission set under the Master account.